HelenQuang/HelenQuang/README.md

 ## :woman_technologist: About Me

-🌱 I am a Front-End Developer/Freelancer who enjoys creating responsive and interactive websites and applications.
+🌱 I am a Junior Full-stack Developer who enjoys creating responsive and interactive websites and applications.

 🔎 Always seeking to learn new skills to improve the user experience and develope well-tested and maintainable code.

-✨ Even though my famililarity is with the Front-End, I am open and interested in learning the Back-End as well.

 📍 Born and raised in Vietnam, currently based in Finland.